 The future is nonetheless bright for RFID tags.
 In the fall of 2014, the NFL adopted RFID technology to track player speeds, distance, and patterns on the field by adding RFID tags to players’ shoulder pads, opening the door for data and analytics to play a great role in sports.
 What’s more, big brands in retail are starting to test the increased capabilities that RFIDs offer.

-On a more intriguing note, researchers are starting to experiment with using RFID tags as the next wave of wearable technology through implanation.
-Doctors can implant a tiny RFID tag (about the size of a grain of rice) under a person’s skin, and that tag can be used for anything from starting your car or paying for lunch to tracking your heart rate.
+On a more intriguing note, researchers are starting to experiment with implanting RFID tags as the next wave of wearable technology.
+Doctors can insert a tiny RFID tag (about the size of a grain of rice) under a person’s skin, and that tag can be used for anything from starting your car or paying for lunch to tracking your heart rate.